halyph/mind-flow/2018/2018-12-28-tech-interview-coding-prep-res.md

 ### Main resources

 This section contains the most "important" resources/sites.
-It's simply not possible to work with difference Coding Challenges platform.
-We should select one or two platforms and stick to it since our goal is to master codding challenges skill in limited amount of time.
+It's simply not possible to work with difference Coding Challenges platforms.
+We should select one or two platform(s) and stick to it since our goal is to master codding challenges skill in **limited** amount of time.

 - [LeetCode](https://leetcode.com)
 - [HackerRank](https://www.hackerrank.com)